B20 and B83 buses: B20

 A 2005 Orion VII OG HEV (6534) on the Ridgewood-bound B20 picking up passengers on Wortman Avenue.
 This bus is retired.

 The B20 begins at the Forest Avenue station.
-The B20 then heads west to Fresh Pond Road, and then turns south on that road to Myrtle Avenue.
+The B20 then heads east to Fresh Pond Road, and then turns south on that road to Myrtle Avenue, where it turns right (west).
 It then heads southwest on Summerfield and Schaefer Streets (Decatur Street northbound), with the southbound route taking a detour at Wyckoff Avenue via Covert Street.
 After reaching Broadway, it turns east on Broadway until reaching Broadway Junction.
 It then heads east on Jamaica Avenue, later turning south on Pennsylvania Avenue until Wortman Avenue, where it turns east to serve the Linden Houses until turning north on Ashford Street, then east on Linden Boulevard.
 After reaching Eldert Lane, it turns south there, and right onto Stanley Avenue, and finally turning left on Postal Facility Road and running on it until reaching it southern terminus at the Brooklyn General Mail Facility.

 On weekday afternoons, every other B20 trip only runs between Broadway Junction and Brooklyn General Mail Facility.